Calliandra calothyrsus: Animal fodder

-Calliandra leaves, pods and young shoots provide a high valuable protein source for animals.
+Calliandra leaves, pods and young shoots provide a highly valuable protein source for animals.
 It is already used widely in the Tropics: in Indonesia for example for the dairy cattle.
 Normal supplementation rate of Calliandra calothyrsus is around 20-40%.

-In Uganda, Calliandra calothyrsus is mostly mixed with other fodder for cows (grasses, tree species…).
-Calliandra calothyrsus leaves do not contain any toxic compounds but high condensed tannins concentrations, which could limit the digestibility for ruminants.
-It has been shown that moderate condensed tannin concentrations (2-4% dry matter) can enhance the protein metabolism for ruminants.
-However, high tannin levels up to 11% have a negative effect on the digestibility mechanisms.
-Monogastric animals seem to have more problems to metabolize the amount of tannins in Calliandra calothyrsus.
+In Uganda, Calliandra calothyrsus is mostly mixed with other fodder for cows (grasses, tree species...).
+Calliandra calothyrsus leaves do not contain any toxic compounds but high condensed tannins concentrations has been reported, which could limit the digestibility for ruminants.
+The condensed tannin content varies from traces to high with accessions and varies with season too; a high content has even been combined with high protein and dry-matter content in one accession; also, the ratio to proteins matters as well as the composition of the condensed tannins It has been shown that moderate condensed tannin concentrations (2-4% dry matter) can enhance the protein metabolism for ruminants.
+However, high tannin levels up to 11% reduce digestibility.
+Monogastric animals seem to have more problems metabolising the amount of tannins in Calliandra calothyrsus.
 Calliandra calothyrsus should not be used in grazing regions only, because the risk that animals destroy the tree bark is high, which leads to a high tree mortality.
 Animals should eat freshly cut Calliandra leaves that were cut between 0 and 1 meter.
 Apparently, dry leaves seem to be less palatable to animals.
 Some beneficial effects of using Calliandra calothyrsus as fodder have been observed in Uganda, where farmers noticed an increase in milk production.
-It is a cheap fodder that also increases production and fat content of milk.
+It is a cheap fodder that also increases the production and fat content of milk.
 The crude protein content is 20-25% of dry matter.
 Calliandra calothyrsus has a yield of 7-10 t/ha/year of dry matter in Indonesia.

 Firewood

-Calliandra calothyrsus is a valuable wood source to poor populations that still rely on firewood as energy source.
-Its fast growing rate enables a quick fuelwood production.
-The drying process is faster because Calliandra calothyrsus has already lower moisture content (9-12%) than other tree species (13,5%).
+Calliandra calothyrsus is a valuable wood source for poor populations that still rely on firewood as an energy source.
+Its fast-growing rate enables quick fuelwood production.
+The drying process is faster because Calliandra calothyrsus has already a lower moisture content (9-12%) than other tree species (13.5%).
 The wood can already be used after 6 days.
 Its calorific value is around 4720 kcal/kg.
 The yield is long-term high: Calliandra calothyrsus can be harvested during 10 to 20 years.

 Perspectives

 Calliandra calothyrsus might have a huge potential use in the Tropics which are the regions where problems linked to agricultural products are growing.
-As most of the tropical soils are losing their fertility, planting Calliandra calothyrsus is a way to improve soil fertility and stabilize the soil structure.
+As most tropical soils are losing their fertility, planting Calliandra calothyrsus is a way to improve soil fertility and stabilize the soil structure.
 Agricultural systems such as intercropping with Calliandra calothyrsus are promising and are a way to deal with deforestation issues.

-Despite all its benefits, Calliandra calothyrsus could become an invasive plant if it’s not well managed.
-Moreover, pest and diseases have recently started to appear in East Africa.
-Nevertheless, Calliandra calothyrsus has a promising future in the Tropics.
+Despite all its benefits, Calliandra calothyrsus could become an invasive plant if it's not well managed.
+Moreover, pests and diseases have recently started to appear in East Africa.
+Nevertheless, Calliandra calothyrsus is eaten by livestock, is not thorny, does not shoot from roots, is not invasive in forests, and has a promising future in the Tropics.